 If a Pressure Cooker Doesn’t Kill Nutrients Will Pressure Cooking Eliminate Lectins?

-Lechtins are a protein found in lots of grains and legumes.
+Lechtins are a protein found in lots of grains (like farro or quinoa) and legumes.
 They are a nutrient and have a positive impact on the body and it’s health via the immune system.
 They are also thought to be bad however due to the challenges they present so many people with digestion.